 Finally, as organizations want to adopt application modernization practices in more traditional work environments, like warehouses, factory floors, retail stores, and so on, this necessitates managing many more workloads on many more pieces of infrastructure.

 Because GKE can scale clusters to more than 5000 nodes, these limits rarely become a reason to operate multiple clusters.
-Before a cluster reaches scalability limits, organizations often decide to break services across multiple clusters.
+Before a cluster reaches scalability limits, organizations often decide to distribute services across multiple clusters.
 For clusters that do reach scalability limits, running an application across multiple clusters can ease some challenges, but with the added complexity of managing multiple clusters.